AnyChart/docs.anychart.com/Maps/Labels.md

 ## Callout

-In AnyMaps, it's possible not to connect labels to their regions and display them in a row or column, on a side of the map.
+In AnyMaps, it is possible not to connect labels to their regions and display them in a row or column, on a side of the map.
 To create an array of this type use the {api:anychart.charts.Map#callout}callout(){api} method.
 This will create an entity similar to axis on charts.
 The callout entity is not being zoomed or moved while map is, it looks and behaves like a colorRange element.

 The code sample below demonstrates creating of two callouts, to the left and to the right of the maps: